Lab handling • storage • calculator

 • Do not leave reconstituted peptides at room temperature for extended periods.

-Key takeaway: Reconstituted peptides should be treated as short-term use compounds and handled more carefully than dry powder.
+Key takeaway: reconstituted peptides should be treated as short-term use compounds and handled more carefully than dry powder.

 Stability